SantiagoRF1907/lf-intro-node/README.md

 If, upon restarting the terminal, you encounter a "Command 'fnm' not found"
 `$ export PATH="$HOME/.local/share/fnm:$PATH"`

-With the version manager successfully installed, let's proceed to install the specific Node version for this course.
+With the version manager successfully installed, let's proceed to install the latest Long Term Support (lts) Node version.
 `$ fnm install --lts`

-This command will install the lates long term support version of Node.
-The version used for this course is v18.16.0
+For this course we will require v18.16.0.
+` $ fnm install 18.16.0 `

+Then:
+` $ fnm use 18.16.0 `

 To verify that Node is installed and check its version, use the following command:
 `node -v`